zjuadurey/cuda_memory_manager/README.md

 # collaboration

-This code is the product of collaboration with @jifaley.
+This code is the product of collaboration with https://github.com/jifaley.
 Best gratitude!!!

 # reference